- End-stage renal disease is the point at which the kidneys cannot sustain life any more

 - It is a permanent condition

 Reversible factors such as dehydration and nephrotoxic drugs are first excluded.
-ESRD is treated with dialysis until a suitable donor can be found for a kidney transplant.
+ESRD is treated with dialysis and/or transplantation, which can only occur after a suitable donor can be found.

 The prognosis of this condition is closely related to the cause of CKD, co-morbid diseases and the age of the patient.
 Long term dialysis, especially in younger blacks or home dialysis has been associated with an excellent prognosis.
 Dialysis in the elderly is associated with a poor prognosis.
 Transplantation produces much better rehabilitation.
 The best option is to get a transplant from a related living donor.

 More on chronic renal failure

 Reviewed and revised by Professor A M Meyers,MBBCh, FCP (SA), Cert Nephrology (SA), FRCP (London), Donald Gordon Medical Centre, Klerksdorp Hospital, and National Kidney Foundation of South Africa, March 2015.

 Originally written by Dr K. Coetzee, reviewed by Dr R.Moosa, head of the Renal Unit,TygerbergAcademic Hospital.